The Central Goal Of Existential Psychotherapy Is To

 While existential psychotherapy offers a unique and valuable perspective on the human condition, it's not without its critics.
 Some common criticisms include:

 • Lack of empirical evidence: Some critics argue that existential therapy lacks the empirical support of other therapies, such as CBT.
-However, proponents of existential therapy argue that its focus on subjective experience makes it difficult to study using traditional scientific methods.
+On the flip side, proponents of existential therapy argue that its focus on subjective experience makes it difficult to study using traditional scientific methods.

 • Vagueness and abstractness: The concepts of existential therapy can be abstract and difficult to grasp, which can make it challenging for some clients to understand and apply.